FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/snapshot-manager/obtain_snapshot_metadata/readme.md

 # Obtaining snapshots-metadata

-Snapshots metadata contains list of created snapshots with the date of creation and list of nodes.
+Snapshots metadata contains a list of created snapshots with the date of creation and a list of nodes.

 ```bash RPC Request
 curl --location --request GET 'http://localhost:8181/rests/data/snapshot-manager:snapshots-metadata?content=config' \